-Following the formal part of the Meeting, we will hold a live Q&A session to answer any questions submitted in person or through the live webcast during the Meeting.
+Following the formal part of the Meeting, we will hold a Q&A session to answer any questions submitted in person during the Meeting.
 All shareholders or duly appointed proxyholders may ask questions.
-Guests will not be entitled to submit questions at the Meeting.
-To ask a question online during the Meeting, you may do so in writing through the live webcast at www.virtualshareholdermeeting.com/ALC2023.
-After logging-in, type your question into the "Ask a Question" field and click "Submit".

-To ensure the Meeting is conducted in a manner that is fair to all shareholders, the Chair of the Meeting may exercise broad discretion in responding to the questions, including the order in which the questions are answered, the grouping or editing of the questions and the amount of time devoted to any question.
-In order to ensure as many questions as possible are addressed at the Meeting, shareholders and proxyholders are encouraged to be brief and concise and to address only one topic per question.
-Questions from multiple shareholders on the same topic or that are otherwise related may be grouped, summarized and answered together.
 All shareholder questions are welcome; however, we do not intend to address questions that (a) are irrelevant to the business of the Meeting or to the Company's operations; (b) are related to personal grievances; (c) are related to non-public information about the Company; (d) constitute derogatory references to individuals or that are otherwise offensive to third parties; (e) are repetitious or have already been asked by other shareholders; (f) are in furtherance of a shareholder's personal or business interest; or (g) are out of order or not otherwise appropriate as determined by the Chair or Secretary of the Meeting in their reasonable judgment.
-If we cannot answer a question during the Meeting because of timing or technical limitations, shareholders may contact the Office of the Corporate Secretary of the Company at investorrelations@algonet.com.